 If you've ever felt like a top university isn't for you, one YouTuber could make you think again.
-Ibz Mo is the grad inspiring a generation to push past disadvantage and reach their potential.
+Ibz Mo is the grad inspiring a generation to push past disadvantages and reach their potential.

 As a state-school educated, BAME, first-generation graduate from the University of Cambridge, Ibrahim Mohammed (a.k.a.
 Ibz Mo) is a studytuber who is encouraging students to defy statistics and aim for the top.

 We caught up with him to chat about everything from getting into Cambridge to his plans for life after university (spoiler: exciting things are ahead).

 Ibz Mo on becoming financially independent at 18